-The value of the grant_type parameter MUST be urn:ietf:params:oauth:granttype:saml2-bearer.
+The value of the grant\type parameter is urn:ietf:params:oauth:grant-type:saml2-bearer.

-The value of the assertion parameter MUST contain a single SAML 2.0 Assertion.
-The SAML Assertion XML data MUST be encoded using base64url, where the encoding adheres to the definition in Section 5 of RFC4648 [RFC4648] and where the padding bits are set to zero.
-To avoid the need for subsequent encoding steps (by "application/x-www-formurlencoded" [W3C.REC-html401-19991224], for example), the base64url encoded data SHOULD NOT be line wrapped and pad characters ("=") SHOULD NOT be included.
+The value of the assertion parameter contains a single SAML 2.0 Assertion.
+It MUST NOT contain more than one SAML 2.0 assertion.
+The SAML Assertion XML data MUST be encoded using base64url, where the encoding adheres to the definition in Section 5 of RFC 4648 [RFC4648] and where the padding bits are set to zero.
+To avoid the need for subsequent encoding steps (by "application/x-www-form-urlencoded" [W3C.REC-html401-19991224], for example), the base64url encoded data MUST NOT be line wrapped and pad characters ("=") MUST NOT be included.